You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [38:12]

 It sounds like an analysis.
 So what is it brings you to the point where you can no longer analyze.
-That's the koan.
+That's a koan.
 That's what the koan is about.
 It brings you to the point where you stop analyzing and just be it.
 So the answer to all koans is how to just be it.
-So this is, you know, koan is not some special thing.
-It's how to bring all that together so that you take out, you just bring it all together.
-Somehow, when we were talking to Emily, we were saying things about sometimes it's appreciated and sometimes it's not really appreciated.
+Koan is not some special thing.
+It's how to bring all that together so that you just bring it all together.
+Somehow when we were talking to Emily, we were saying things about sometimes it's appreciated and sometimes it's not appreciated.

 [39:31]

-I got this idea of this word that's commonly used, commonly said.
+I got this idea of this word that's commonly used, common sense.
 I was wondering what you think about that.
-Common sense has different meanings depending on which side it's on, you know.
+Common sense has different meanings depending on which side it's on.
 Common sense in Zen is maybe uncommon sense in usual society.
 And common sense in usual society is maybe uncommon sense in Zen or something.
 So it depends on where it's coming from.
-Common sense.
-We like the idea of common sense.
-So, to me, common sense means basic sense.
+Common sense, we like the idea of common sense.
+So to me, common sense means basic sense.
 It means that to everybody.
 Basic sense, but for who?
-Redneck common sense.
-Mathematician's common sense.
+There's redneck common sense, and there's, you know, mathematician's common sense, Buddhist common sense, scientific common sense, I don't know.

 [43:07]

 Do we have time for one more question?
 Did I answer all your questions?
-No. Maybe we got off the track.
-Is there some part that we...
+Did we discuss them?
+Maybe we got off the track.
+Is there some part?
 Let's leave it at that.
-Sincerely, in the name of Jesus Christ of Latter-day Saints.
+Satsang with Mooji